 The last few years however have seen a huge shift in the demand for teachers.
 The demons of the GFC have been shoved aside and we are seeing high demand for teachers, particularly in Auckland and in STEM subjects nationwide.
 Demand remains high for te reo-speaking teachers in Māori-medium primary and secondary schools.
 Additionally, there is a high and ongoing demand for relief teachers.

 Roll growth in many schools nationwide is adding to the demand, particularly in New Entrant and Year 7/8 classes.
 This increased demand is especially notable in Auckland.
-Education Personnel, with support from the Ministry of Education has been providing recruitment assistance to schools to assist in filling roles in Auckland.
+EP, with support from the Ministry of Education has been providing recruitment assistance to schools to assist in filling roles in Auckland.

 Statistics from the Education Gazette are showing that in May 2017 there were around 400 roles advertised in the secondary sector and more than 350 roles advertised in primary.
 This is a significant difference to May 2014 where just over 100 roles were advertised in secondary, and a similar number advertised in primary.